AET-DevOps25/team-zen/README.md

 * Sign in.
 If you don't have an account yet, sign up first.
 * Click on "My Journal" on the top right.
 * Click on "Add Snippet".
-Select your current moode, write some short sentences about what's on your mind, and save it.
+Select your current mood, write some short sentences about what's on your mind, and save it.
 * After you have written at least three snippets, click on "Create Journal".
 In the journal editor, you can:

   * Click on "Today's Journal" in the top bar to change the title of the journal.
   * Click on "Edit" or directly click the journal content to write your daily journal.
-    * When in the editing view, you can click "Summarise" to let the LLM summarize your snippets.
+    * When in the editing view, you can click "Summarize" to let the LLM summarize your snippets.
 You can use the result as a starting point.
   * Don't forget to save your changes!
   * If you have used the summarization function, you can click "Insights" on the top right to view the analysis of your day based on your snippets.
 * You can search for and view old journals in the tab "Previous Journals".